keshprasadbca2024-collab/Emotion-Detection-Learning-Support-Engine/README.md

 23.Generate Empathetic, Field-Aware Responses; Fallback to Templates The system generates responses based on the user's problem and detected emotion.
 It uses Gemini AI to provide supportive, relevant, and context-aware suggestions.
 The response is designed to match the user's emotional state and the selected field.
 If the AI service is unavailable or does not return a valid response, the system automatically uses predefined response templates.
 This ensures that the user always receives a meaningful and helpful reply without interruption.

+24. Regenerate Responses When Input/AI Toggle Changes; Keep Scores in Sync The system automatically regenerates the response whenever the user changes the input text or switches the AI option.
+This ensures that the displayed result always matches the latest input and selected settings.
+The detected emotion, confidence score, and generated response are updated together to keep the information consistent.
+This synchronization helps avoid outdated results and provides users with accurate and reliable feedback throughout the interaction.